 The Community Wind Grant Program (CWGP) provides grants to encourage the development of community scale wind projects in Maryland.
 The Maryland Energy Administration (MEA) defines a community wind project as “a distributed wind energy project that benefits a local community.”

 The program is open to businesses, non-profits, and State, Local, and Municipal governments and their agencies/institutions on a first come, first served basis.
 Projects that are either purchased or owned by a third party are eligible for the Community Wind Grant Program.
-In fiscal year 2018 (July 1, 2017 to June 30, 2018), MEA has a budget of up to $1 million available for the Residential and Community Wind Grant Programs combined.
-All Community Wind Grants are subject to funding availability.
+In fiscal year 2019 (July 1, 2018 to June 30, 2019), the Maryland Energy Administration (MEA) has a combined budget of up to $1 million available for the Residential and Community Wind Grant Programs.
+All Wind grants are subject to funding availability.

 Applicants must follow all instructions and satisfy all requirements throughout the application process as specified in the dropdown menu(s) below and on application forms.

-The Program is designed to utilize a tiered approach, with smaller systems receiving a higher kW capacity incentive than larger systems.
-Grant awards range in size from $1000/kW to $4000/kW per project, based on system size (review incentive table below) and are awarded on a first come, first serve basis, up to available funding levels.
+The Program utilizes a tiered approach, with smaller systems receiving a higher kW capacity incentive than larger systems.
+Grant awards range in size from $500/kW to $4000/kW per project based on system size (review incentive table below) and are awarded on a first come, first serve basis, up to available funding levels.

 Community wind grants cannot exceed the lessor of 50 percent of net cost of installation or the dollar amount cap as specified in the incentive table below.
 Net cost is calculated as the installation cost reduced by other incentives such as grants or tax credits provided by Federal, State, County, or Local governments.
 Wind turbines eligible under Tier 1 (nameplate capacity between 1 – 25 kW) have additional requirements and special conditions as discussed in further detail in the ‘Requirements’ section below.